AjayShukla007/Journey_100dayOfCode/Readme.md

 - Solved Pascal's Triangle II on leetcode with tc of O(2n) and sc of O(1) Beats 96.5% in runtime with JavaScript

 ### day 43 of #100DaysOfCode
-- working styling Head Navigation of my portfolio website
+- working styling Head Navigation of my portfolio website(due to busy schedual i can't give proper time to my portfolio development)
-- Learning Bit Manipulation
+- Learning Bit Manipulation and Binary Search

 #### Array and BinarySearch:
 - Solved Find Right Interval on leetcode with tc of O(n log n) and sc of O(1) Beats 97.94% in runtime with JavaScript